Highlights Of The Program

 Sterile State

-• Exploring nitric oxide as a novel, self-sterilising packaging and medical device solution
+• Investigating nitric oxide as a novel, self-sterilising packaging and medical device solution

 • Highlighting broad material compatibility, including medical polymers and human tissue